dnsimple/dnsimple-support/content/articles/subscription-renewals.markdown

 </note>

 <note>
-If you know that you won't be able to provide a valid credit card number before your subscription gets canceled, please contact us on [support@dnsimple.com](mailto:support@dnsimple.com).
+If you know that you won't be able to provide a valid card number before your subscription gets canceled, [please contact us](https://dnsimple.com/contact).
 </note>